-Luckily, Baymard.com is a fairly simple website: simple content mix, simple design, fairly clean code.
+Luckily, Baymard.com is a fairly simple website: simple content mix, simple user-centered design, fairly clean code.
 I opted for a semi-fluid solution, that after a certain threshold (767 pixels wide), would collapse the two column layout to a single-column: header first, then the article/page content, followed by the sidebar at the bottom.

 Only 2 hours later I had done some initial testing and had the basic layout scaling up and down nicely.
 Now it was just a matter of tweaking: making inline images scale nicely, scaling the logo down to a more appropriate size for smaller screens, removing a call-to-action from the sidebar, making hit-areas slightly bigger, and so on.

 In my little experiment, I quickly identified 3 things to be aware of when designing fully fledged websites for small screens.

 1) Single-Column Layout

 One of the big hurdles in designing for truly small screens, is that at some point the only viable solution for content is to present it in a single-column layout.
 Typically on the iPhone and other devices of similar size.
 This results in a totally different context for your content.
 Previously you might have presented your page’s content and then next to it presented some navigational links or actions in a sidebar, but you can’t do that in a single-column layout.

 You could of course put the sidebar content at the top of the page, but then your visitors won’t be able to see any of the page’s actual content without scrolling first.
 In our case the articles are by far the most important so I decided to put the sidebar below the page content.
 This will of course differ from site to site, but whether to put page content or sidebar content first, is definitely a very important decision that you’re forced to make when scaling down to a one-column layout.